Peter Volken Smidt – episode 9 – Electrifying a Contest 30

 7. Peeling the underwater hull

-8. Armor coat, everlasting protection
+8. Armor Coat, an everlasting protection

 The (temporary) installation of the pod motor